Adam-Elmi/Obsidian-File-Downloader/README.md

 ```bash
 file_downloader.lua
 ```
+## Commands
+The commands:
+- show: shows the current location
+- change: changes the folder location
+- help: displays this help message

 ## Troubleshooting
 - **Script Not Found:** Make sure the script is in the right folder and added to your PATH.